 Restoring a Rare Rabbit

-The New England cottontail lives in southern New England and eastern New York.
-The range of this once-common rabbit has shrunk and its population has dwindled over the last 50 years, so that today this unique native mammal faces possible extinction.
+The New England cottontail lives in parts of New England and New York.
+Over the last 50 years the range of this once-common rabbit has shrunk and its population has dwindled so that today it needs our help to survive.

-The most critical threat to the cottontail is a loss of habitat – the places where rabbits can find food, rear young, and escape predators.
-Development has taken over much of the land once inhabited by cottontails and other wildlife.
-And many thousands of acres that used to be young forest (ideal bunny habitat) have grown up into middle-aged and older woods, where cottontails don't generally live.
+A critical threat is the loss of habitat – places where rabbits can find food, rear young, and escape predators.
+Development has taken much land once inhabited by cottontails and other wildlife.
+And thousands of acres that used to be young forest (ideal cottontail habitat) have grown up into older woods, where rabbits don't generally live.

-Today the New England cottontail is restricted to parts of Maine, New Hampshire, Massachusetts, Connecticut, Rhode Island, and southeastern New York – less than a fifth of its historic range.
+Today the New England cottontail is restricted to southern Maine, southern New Hampshire, and parts of Massachusetts, Connecticut, Rhode Island, and New York east of the Hudson River - less than a fifth of its historic range.

-New England cottontails need brush, shrubs, and densely growing young trees, habitats described by the general term young forest.
-In the past, natural factors created plenty of young forest.
-But today, because we don't let wildfires burn unchecked or beaver dams flood and kill trees, and because many people oppose clearcut logging, we no longer have enough of this habitat for New England cottontails and the dozens of other wild animals that need it.
+New England cottontails need brush, shrubs, and densely growing young trees, often described by the general term young forest.
+In the past, natural factors created plenty of this habitat.
+But today, because we don't let wildfires burn unchecked or beaver dams flood and kill trees, and because some people oppose timber harvests, we no longer have enough thick, vigorously regrowing young vegetation for New England cottontails and the dozens of other wild animals that live in such settings.

-More than 100 kinds of wildlife in the Northeast use young forest during part or all of their life cycles.
+More than 60 kinds of wildlife in the Northeast require young forest during part or all of their life cycles.
 Making and renewing young forest can be time-consuming and expensive, and it needs to be an ongoing task.
-But we owe it to wildlife -- and to our children and grandchildren -- to keep enough of this important natural resource around.
+We owe it to the wildlife - and to our children and grandchildren - to keep enough of this important habitat around.

 You Can Help!